 My return to Kotor – one of my favorite places

-After my recent visit to Kotor at the end of last year I knew I want to return as soon as I can to see more highlights of Montenegro.
+After my recent trip to Kotor at the end of last year I knew I want to return as soon as I can to see more highlights of Montenegro.
 I dare to say this place, together with Slovenia, are the countries that have it all yet are small enough to easily travel around.

 The opportunity came up very soon and so I came back in May.
 I stayed in Kotor, in beautiful 600 years old Palazzo Drusko, and used this most beautiful town in the country as my base to discover Montenegro.